afnandamra/reading-notes/401/class-06.md

 ## Review, Research, and Discussion:

-1. **Explain what a “Singleton” is (in Computer Science terms)**: class that allows only a single instance of itself to be created and gives access to that created instance, it contains static variables that can accomodate unique and private instances of itself.
-It is used in scenarios when a user wants to restrict instantiation of a class to only one object (source: Techopedia)
+1. **Explain what a “Singleton” is (in Computer Science terms)**: a class that allows only a single instance of itself to be created and gives access to that created instance, it contains static variables that can accommodate unique and private instances of itself.
+It is used in scenarios when a user wants to restrict the instantiation of a class to only one object (source: Techopedia)
 2. **Explain how the Singleton pattern can be used with Node modules, specifically with classes**: Singleton design pattern restricts the instantiation of a class to a single instance

     - Example: